huggingface/hub-docs/docs/hub/datasets-argilla.md

 pip install -U argilla
 ```

+Lastly, you will need to deploy the Argilla server and UI, which can be done [easily on the Hugging Face Hub](https://argilla-io.github.io/argilla/latest/getting_started/quickstart/#run-the-argilla-server).

+## Importing and exporting datasets and records

+This guide shows how to import and export your dataset to the Hugging Face Hub.

+In Argilla, you can import/export two main components of a dataset:
+- The dataset's complete configuration defined in `rg.Settings`.
+This is useful if your want to share your feedback task or restore it later in Argilla.
+- The records stored in the dataset, including `Metadata`, `Vectors`, `Suggestions`, and `Responses`.
+This is useful if you want to use your dataset's records outside of Argilla.

-## Push an Argilla dataset to the Hugging Face Hub
+### Push an Argilla dataset to the Hugging Face Hub

 You can push a dataset from Argilla to the Hugging Face Hub.
 This is useful if you want to share your dataset with the community or version control it.
 You can push the dataset to the Hugging Face Hub using the `rg.Dataset.to_hub` method.